 Azure Schema Registry is a feature of Event Hubs, which provides a central repository for schemas for event-driven and messaging-centric applications.
 It provides the flexibility for your producer and consumer applications to exchange data without having to manage and share the schema.
 It also provides a simple governance framework for reusable schemas and defines relationship between schemas through a grouping construct (schema groups).

 With schema-driven serialization frameworks like Apache Avro, moving serialization metadata into shared schemas can also help with reducing the per-message overhead.
-That's because each message won't need to have the metadata (type information and field names) as it's the case with tagged formats such as JSON.
+It's because each message doesn't need to have the metadata (type information and field names) as it's the case with tagged formats such as JSON.

 The feature isn't available in the basic tier.

 Having schemas stored alongside the events and inside the eventing infrastructure ensures that the metadata that's required for serialization or deserialization is always in reach and schemas can't be misplaced.

 - To learn more about Azure Schema registry, see Azure Schema Registry Concepts.

 - To learn how to create a schema registry using the Azure portal, see Create an Event Hubs schema registry using the Azure portal.